Ransomware is not something that only happens to other businesses.

 Also, make sure that you are always using the latest version of your browsers.

-Filter Executable Files
+Filter Executable Files to Protect from Ransomware

 It is important to have your IT department filter your email servers for executable files.
 The bottom line is that your mail server should not allow .exe files into your network.